-The law firm of Steinhilber Swanson LLP, with offices in Oshkosh and Madison, Wisconsin, has been augmented through the addition of two new partners, James D. Sweet and Michael P. Richman.
+The law firm of Steinhilber Swanson LLP, with offices in Oshkosh, Madison, Milwaukee and Wisconsin, has been augmented through the addition of two new partners, James D. Sweet and Michael P. Richman.
 Sweet is a nationally-recognized chapter 11 business debtors’ lawyer, and Michael P. Richman, also nationally recognized for his chapter 11 experience (including bankruptcy litigation and associated courtroom advocacy) on behalf of debtors and creditors.

 Sweet and Richman have both published and lectured extensively on bankruptcy topics.
 Sweet is a Fellow of the American College of Bankruptcy, honored as one of the Best Lawyers in America, and awarded designation as a Wisconsin Super Lawyer.
 Richman is a past president and chairman of the American Bankruptcy Institute, an adjunct professor of Bankruptcy Law at the University of Wisconsin Law School and awarded designation as a New York Super Lawyer